 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+All investments purchased by the Fund must pass the Investment Manager's good governance tests, and is additional enterprises and the section of the section of the section of the section.

-All investments purchased by the Fund must pass the Investment Manager's good governance tests, and in addition, sustainable investments must also pass tests to confirm they do no significant harm, as described above.
+in addition, sustainable investments must also pass tests to confirm they do no significant harm, as described above.
 These tests embed a consideration of the OECD Guidelines and UN Guiding Principles.